 Place rest of asparagus stems, mint, and oil in food processor or blender.
 Begin processing, adding garlic and nuts as mixture becomes smoother.
 Quickly pulse in 1/2 cup cheese and lime juice until mixture is thick and smooth.
 Set aside.

 Heat 1 tablespoon oil in large skillet over medium-high heat.
 Season chicken with salt and red pepper flakes; sauté about 6 minutes or until no longer pink in center.
-Meanwhile, cook pasta according to package directions, adding peas during the last 3 minutes of cooking.
+Cook to internal temp of 165°F. Meanwhile, cook pasta according to package directions, adding peas during the last 3 minutes of cooking.

 Drain pasta and peas; pour into large serving bowl.
 Add chicken, asparagus tips, and pesto to taste.
 Gently toss until ingredients are coated.
 Serve with freshly grated Parmesan.